Posted on Leave a comment

 Q: Can I order kits if I live outside the United States?

-A: Yes, FutureVision Research ships internationally, but only to countries with Supercharged Science families.
+A: Yes, FutureVision Research ships internationally, but only to certain countries.
 If you aren’t seeing shipping options during checkout, please Contact Us.
+Please see our Terms and Conditions for details.

 Q: Will students be able to watch recordings of Brian’s classes?

 A: Yes, all of Brian’s classes are recorded and available by the following morning.
 In fact, archives of Brian’s classes from previous school years are also available.
 The course “Electronics with Brian” is available under Unit 25.
-The course “Coding the Arduino with Brian” is under Unit 28.
+The course “Coding MicroPython with Brian is under Unit 29.
+The 2023 – 2024 course, “Coding the Arduino with Brian” is under Unit 28.

 Q: Will the electronic parts in the Diamond program work for Brian’s classes?

 A: No, most of the parts in the Diamond program won’t work with Brian’s classes.
 They are intended for other lessons.
-In order to have the right parts, you can order Brian’s kits (plus an Arduino if taking that class), or buy individual parts using the appropriate shopping list.
-Unit 25 has the shopping list for “Electronics with Brian” and Unit 28 has the shopping list for “Coding the Arduino with Brian”.
+In order to have the correct parts, you need to the FutureVision Research kits or buy individual parts using the appropriate shopping list.

 Q: Can I buy a kit from Amazon and use it with Brian’s classes?